tapbr4/Bombcrypto-Autoclicker/README.md

 2.Address Bar

-3.Write the url "https://bombcrypto.io/" using the keyboard only (No additional clicks)
+3.Write the url "https://app.bombcrypto.io/" using the keyboard only (No additional clicks)

-4."Play Now!" button

-5."Connect Wallet" Button
+4."Connect Wallet" Button

-6."Metamask" in the login window
+5."Metamask" in the login window

-7.Metamask Icon (Taskbar) - !!!
+6.Metamask Icon (Taskbar) - !!!
 Use alt+tab to return the window if clicking it minimized it !!!

-8.Metamask Confirmation
+7.Metamask Confirmation

-9.Treasure Hunt
+8.Treasure Hunt

-10.In-game Menu (Arrow)
+9.In-game Menu (Arrow)

-11.Heroes Button
+10.Heroes Button

-12.Center of character list (only to select frame and then scroll)
+11.Center of character list (only to select frame and then scroll)

-13.Work Button (All)
+12.Work Button (All)

-14.Rest Button (All)
+13.Rest Button (All)

-15.Close Button (Char List)
+14.Close Button (Char List)

-16.Back to Treasure Hunt (Click once in the middle of the map)
+15.Back to Treasure Hunt (Click once in the middle of the map)

-17.Back to Main Menu (Green arrow in the upper left corner)
+16.Back to Main Menu (Green arrow in the upper left corner)

 After finishing this process, a file called "config.txt" will be generated with the coordinates in this order.